 The Fullness of Life Framework defines the essential domains of Catholic education in the Diocese of Lismore.
 We believe that every child is created in the image of God and is the focus of all we do.
 Each member of our passionate learning and support staff is committed to this statement through their role in Catholic education.

-The Fullness of Life Framework guides all we do in St Anthony's to realise the Mission the Church has entrusted to us.
+The Fullness of Life Framework guides all we do in St James' to realise the Mission the Church has entrusted to us.
 Every domain of this framework seeks to support the student by ensuring quality learning experiences, a pastorally caring environment, strong partnerships with families and the community and leadership in the school that supports and promotes the Catholic Mission of our school.

 The framework domains, as illustrated to the right, are: